vpp-dev/vpp-release-notes/README.md

 @page release_notes_2306 Release notes for VPP 23.06

-More than 214 commits since the previous release, including 105 fixes.
+More than 222 commits since the previous release, including 107 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.06 release, generated as on Mon Apr 17 02:10:49 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 23.06 release, generated as on Tue Apr 18 02:08:30 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER